 There are also interface problems on a tactical level.
 Enemies’ line of sight and zone of hearing are calculated in a very sophisticated (and I’m not sure if correct) way.
 Thus it’s very hard to predict if you can get past them or not.
 Except using save/try/load method.
 Also attack outcome determined by RNG at the very moment of attack, encouraging you to re-load for better results (though considering my XCOM experience, where randomization is fixed, I would question if this is a bad thing).

 And of course, there is “Jagged Alliance” part of the title.
 It makes you expect to have the whole regimen of mercenaries, who improve skills through the course of the game.
 Ability to control the economy of the island in addition to standard mission rewards, so you would have enough cash for your staff and equipment.
 Or do you want to destroy buildings with grenades, maybe even personally (as two main games allowed the creation of custom protagonist)?
 All those things you had in Jagged Alliance 2, and which you will not find in Jagged Alliance: Rage!

 Shame, really.
-And I don’t mean developers.
+And I don’t talk about developers.
 They did their best to make a solid experience, that I, frankly, kinda liked.
-Heck, if not for the bugs, I would recommend Rage! as an entry point for turn-based tactics genre.
-Shame on marketologists, who think that a brand name is something akin a magical whistle.
+Heck, if not for the bugs, I would recommend Rage! as an entry point for the turn-based tactics genre.
+Shame on marketologists, who think that a brand name is something akin to a magical whistle.
 It’s not.
-People go for an established brand, well-known franchise because they know its tenets, its principles, and they know what to expect.
-When game developers use a franchise name, they need to live up to franchise fans expectations.
+People go for an established brand, a well-known franchise because they know its tenets, its principles, and they know what to expect.
+When game developers use a franchise name, they need to live up to franchise fans’ expectations.
 Otherwise, they are going to feel fans RAGE!